-Known as al-Andalus, when it was under Muslim rule, Andalucía extends across the south of Spain and is home to some of the country's most beautiful cities-- Córdoba, with its unique Cathedral Mosque; Granada, the last Muslim stronghold, with its fabled Alhambra palace; Neo-Classical Cádiz, known as the city of light.
+Known as al-Andalus, when it was under Muslim rule, Andalucía extends across the south of Spain and is home to some of the country's most beautiful cities--Sevilla, Andalucía's capital, once the exclusive port for the trade with the New World; Córdoba, with its unique Cathedral Mosque; Granada, the last Muslim stronghold, with its fabled Alhambra palace; Neo-Classical Cádiz, known as the city of light.
 In addition to the historic cities, countless white washed villages dot a landscape that ranges from endless rows of olive trees, to one of Spain's most important national parks, Doñana (ranked among Europe's greatest wetlands), and a long stretch of sandy beaches known as the Costa del Sol.